 The three widely accepted sources were written by people who were highly regarded in society back then.
 They were also part of the bushi-class.

-The Bansenshukai is a collection of detailed knowledge from two places well-known for ninja activity, compiled in 1676 to preserve knowledge on warfare and Ninjutsu.
+The Bansenshukai is a collection of detailed knowledge from two places well-known for ninja activity, compiled in 1676 to preserve the knowledge of warfare and Ninjutsu.
 It was presented to the Tokugawa shogunate.

 The Shoninki was a ninjutsu writing from Kishu province.

-The Ninpiden was a secret manual passed down in the Hattori clan.
+The Ninpiden (aka.
+Shinobi Hiden) was a secret manual passed down in the Hattori clan.

 The motives of the sources (written by different people in great detail) made for acceptable proof.
 Not to forget, these texts were cross-analysed with other historical documents before being accepted as reliable sources of ninja history.